 Did you know that most pool pumps run at more than twice the speed they need to for 99% of the time?

 Chris Lee does.
-Chris is a volunteer with Zero Emissions Sydney North’s Home Energy Efficiency group and he has made a short video about how to dramatically improve the efficiency and effectiveness of your pool pump with a pool pump controller.
+Chris, a key member of our Solar My House and Solar My Business programs, has made a short video about how to dramatically improve the efficiency and effectiveness of your pool pump with a pool pump controller.
 It’s an easy fix which has an immediate impact on carbon emissions (and your electricity bill).
 If you’ve got a pool, it’s a no-brainer!

 Check out Chris’s video here, and find further information below.

 Most pool pumps in swimming pools in Australia run much faster than necessary 99% of the time, wasting energy, reducing filter effectiveness, and causing excessive noise and wear of the pump and the motor.